Sage-Bionetworks-Challenges/brats2023/README.md

 --|--
 Lesion-wise dice, lesions-wise Hausdorff 95% distance (HD95), full dice, full HD95, sensitivity, specificity | Lesion-wise dice, lesion-wise HD95

+Code for the above computations are available in the `evaluation/lesionwise` folder of the repo.

 ## Kudos 🍻

 BraTS 2023 evaluation would not be possible without the work of: